ucsb/campus-cloud-docs/docs/general/research.md

-* **Compliance for federal funding.** If your grant requires NIST 800-171 compliance (common for DoD, NSF, and NIH grants involving CUI), the Campus Cloud provides a compliant account tier.
-See [Compliance](compliance).
+* **Compliance for federal funding.** If your grant requires NIST 800-171 compliance (common for DoD, NSF, and NIH grants involving CUI), the Campus Cloud provides a compliant account tier — see [Compliance & Governance](/docs/general/compliance) for details and how to request one.
 * **Significant discounts.** UC enterprise agreements give you lower prices than retail cloud rates — automatically.
 * **No credit card required.** Billing goes through your UCSB Purchase Order and